-During FY2023, five (5) NRC meetings were held and the attendances of the NRC members are reported on page 9 of the Directors' Report.
-The key activities carried out by NRC in FY2023 included the following:-
+During FY2024, five (5) NRC meetings were held and the attendances of the NRC members are reported on page 9 of the Directors' Report.
+The key activities carried out by NRC in FY2024 included the following:-

-- i. assessed the annual performance of individual Directors, the Board as a whole and Board Committees' members through an internally conducted BPE exercise; - ii. assessed the annual performance of Senior Management and Internal Control functions of the Bank: - iii. assessed and endorsed the 2023 key performance indicators setting of the internal control functions of the Bank; - iv. assessed the fitness and propriety of Directors, Senior Management and the Company Secretary as well as the independence of Independent Directors of the Bank; - v. reviewed the proposals relating to the employees' annual increment and annual total remuneration for FY2023; - vi. reviewed the proposal relating to the Proposed Revision of the Performance Management Policy of the Bank; and - vii. reviewed revisions to the TOR of the NRC and recommended the same to the Board for approval.
+- i. assessed the annual performance of individual Directors, the Board as a whole and Board Committees' members through an internally conducted BPE exercise; - ii. assessed the annual performance of Senior Management and Internal Control functions of the Bank; - iii. assessed and endorsed the 2024 key performance indicators setting of the internal control functions of the Bank; - iv. assessed the fitness and propriety of Directors, Senior Management and the Company Secretary as well as the independence of Independent Directors of the Bank; - v. reviewed the proposals relating to the Bank's annual total remuneration for FY2024; and - vi. reviewed the revisions of the Code of Ethics for Directors of the Bank, the Code of Conduct for Dealers of the Bank, the Code of Ethics and Conduct for Staff of the Bank and the Governance Policy on Nomination and Appointment of Directors and Succession Planning of the Bank.